microchip-pic-avr-examples/pic18f56q24-curiosity-mvio-i2c-mplab-mcc/README.md

 <!-- Explain how to connect hardware and set up software.
 Depending on complexity, step-by-step instructions and/or tables and/or images can be used -->

 ## Operation
-The example code sends a write command using I<sup>2</sup>C to write data to the EEPROM3 Click board delays for 50ms and then initiates a I<sup>2</sup>C read command to read from the EEPROM3 Click board.
+The example code sends a write command using the I<sup>2</sup>C Module to write data to the EEPROM3 Click board delays for 50ms and then initiates a I<sup>2</sup>C read command to read from the EEPROM3 Click board.
 <!-- Explain how to operate the example.
 Depending on complexity, step-by-step instructions and/or tables and/or images can be used -->
 saleae Capture of these I<sup>2</sup>C transactions